 Let’s take a look at ring wearing traditions and options, particularly for men.

-Which Finger to Wear a Wedding Ring On for Men?
+Which Finger Do Men Wear a Wedding Ring On?

 The quick answer to the question is often on the left hand, but wedding rings have a long history that varies from culture to culture.
 The more complex answer to the question is, it depends!
 Traditionally wedding rings, at least in America, go on the left ring finger (the second finger from the left) for both women and men, although you will find many exceptions based on cultural and personal preferences.
 Some left-handers want to keep their dominant hand free of embellishments, since it’s the hand that handles a pen or a computer mouse, so these lefties often wear their rings on their right hands out of convenience.
 Religion may also play a part; for example, men of Eastern Orthodox faith may want to honor their religious tradition by keeping their rings on their right hand.